metrc/redcap-embedded-pdf/README.md

 **NOTE:** If the form you are referencing is blank (contains no data), the module will not generate a PDF.
 **IN ADDITION, the field will be completely hidden on the form.**

-You may use multiple calls to `@EMBEDDEDPDF` in a single field.
-The module will generate a PDF for each call.
-It also interoperates with other action tags.
+It interoperates with other action tags.

 ## Known Issues and Planned Features